EricssonResearch/calvin-base/README.md

 where the integer sequence produced by `src` on its `integer` output port is connected to the `token` input port of the `output1` actor.
-The resulting application will write a sequence of integer to the file `/tmp/foo.txt`.
+The resulting application will write a sequence of integer to the log.

 Together, the instantiations and connections describe the application graph.